Schweem/Schweem/README.md

-# Welcome to my GitHub!
+## Hi I'm Seamus,

-I am:
+I'm:
-- A third-year computer science major at New College of Florida
+- A senior at New College of Florida pursuing my BA in computer science
-- Looking to minor in Data Science
+- Interested in data science and machine learning
 - Building proficiency in as many languages I can, currently focused on distributed computing with python and game dev with godot.
 Using VITE for fullstack projects, with a current focus on mongoDB.
 - An indie game developer focusing on **Unity and Godot**
 - Always improving my craft